Syrian civil war: Human rights

+History

-Protests, civil uprising, and armed insurgency (2011–2012)
+Protests, civil uprising, and armed insurgency (2011–2019)

 In March 2011, popular discontent with President Bashar al-Assad's Ba'athist government led to large-scale protests and pro-democracy rallies across Syria, as part of the wider Arab Spring protests in the region.
 Numerous protests were violently suppressed by security forces in deadly crackdowns ordered by Assad, resulting in tens of thousands of deaths and detentions, many of whom were civilians.
 The Syrian revolution transformed into an insurgency with the formation of resistance militias across the country, developing into a full civil war by 2012.
 (Note: Sources: